jamcalli/ABB-Discord-Bot/README.md

 - `PLEX_HOST`: Plex server address (e.g., http://localhost:32400)
 - `PLEX_TOKEN`: This is your X-Plex-Token.
 Find out how to get yours [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
 - `PLEX_LIBRARY_NUM`: This is the library section number.
 It can be found by going to the following URL: `http://[PMS_IP_Address]:32400/library/sections?X-Plex-Token=YourTokenGoesHere`.
 Replace `YourTokenGoesHere` with your token from above.
 Note the `key="number"` of your audiobook library.
 That number goes here.
+- `AUDIOBOOK_BAY_URL`: Different regions have different base urls.
+See which one works for you and enter it here (eg. https://audiobookbay.lu).

 Your `.env` file should look something like this: